 The Gold Coast is a popular neighborhood for primary residences and second homes.
 Of all the neighborhoods in downtown Chicago the Gold Coast provides the most tree-lined streets.
-It also provides quick access to Chicago’s lakefront, Lincoln Park and the Magnificent Mile.
-Call 773-793-4516 or email us to schedule a showing.
+It also provides quick access to Chicago’s lakefront, Lincoln Park and the Magnificent Mile. [continued]

 |5,000 or Less|